 Adding Custom Domain Emails

 So basically anything else other than Hotmail, Yahoo, or Gmail.
 It requires about 3 different steps;

 Step 1.)
 Click on the Mail App button.
-Selects Accounts and Add New Account;

 So, first, add your email address and your username.
 Your username may be your whole email address.
 Do not just make this up it should match what’s in your SMTP settings.
 Then the password will be your password in your incoming mail settings.

-Then Account name and where it says ‘send your messages using this name’ can be whatever.
+The Account name and where it says ‘send your messages using this name’ can be whatever.

-Next… This is the complicated bit;
+Step 4.)
+This is the complicated part I would say;

 So, the Incoming email server should be the hostname in your incoming mail SMTP settings.
 This could be the domain of your website.
 My incoming hostname is ibusinesstoday.com

-For the ‘Outgoing Server Username’ use the username in your SMTP outgoing mail settings – mine is ibusinesstoday.com yours may be different.
+For the ‘Outgoing Server Username’ use the outgoing username in your SMTP outgoing mail settings – mine is ibusinesstoday.com yours may be different.
 Then you should have a 2nd different password for your outgoing mail settings.
 Use this.